fal-works/banker/README.md

 Other:

-- Each AoSoA instance has a method `synchronize()`, which reflects
-use/disuse/other changes of entities.
+- Each AoSoA instance has a method `synchronize()`, which reflects use/disuse/other changes of entities.
 The changes are buffered and are not reflected unless you call this.
+- Set the compiler flag `sneaker_macro_log_level` to 500 or more to show debug logs during the class generation.

 ## Doesn't work?